INSPIRE-MIF/helpdesk-validator/contribution_guidelines.md

 4. An expert from the JRC will also review the pull request and check that the changes are beneficial for the INSPIRE community.

-5. You will be notified as soon as your contribution is published in the staging enviroment of the Validator.
+5. You will be notified as soon as your contribution is published in the staging environment of the Validator.

-6. Give us your feedback based on the implementation of the changes of your pull request in the staging enviroment.
+6. Give us your feedback based on the implementation of the changes of your pull request in the staging environment.
 We would like to be sure that everything is working fine also for you.